bibekExe/E-book_MERN_app/README.md

-# LegalReads
+# Legal Reads

-Welcome to the ** LegalReads a E-Book Platform for Legal Resources and Case Management**!
+Welcome to the  LegalReads a E-Book Platform for Legal Resources and Case Management**!
 This platform provides a comprehensive collection of books, documents, and other resources tailored for legal professionals to manage cases and access legal materials efficiently.

 ## Features